 Displays all stories you've created about children at any early learning service you are part of.
 You can change the story order and filter the stories that are shown by tapping ‘Filter stories'.
 This is the one area in your portfolio that will disappear when you leave a service.
 If you wish to keep any stories you've created you must first save them to your portfolio.

 Displays any story you've created in your portfolio or have chosen to save to your portfolio.
-Portfolio stories are private to you but can be shared with contributors by adding them to a shared plan.
+Portfolio stories are private to you by default but can be made visible to your contributors by clicking the arrow in the top right of the story preview card and selecting which of your contributors you'd like to give access to.
 These stories will remain accessible to you even after you've left your current early learning service.
 Learn more about portfolio stories.

 Displays people who can access and contribute to your portfolio.
 There are three contributor types: Manager, Direct Manager, Contributor, each with a different level of access.
 Learn more about contributors.